emca-it/Energy-Log-Server-7.x/06-SIEM_Plan/06-SIEM_Plan.md

 </active-response>
 ```

-Active response that will not be undone
+Active response that will not be undone.
 The action of a stateless command is a one-time action that will not be undone.

 In this example, the ```mail-test``` command is configured to use the ```mail-test.sh``` script with no data element.
 The active response is configured to initiate the ```mail-test``` command on the server when the rule with ID 1002 fires.